-Promotion rank for Senior Assistant Masters/ Mistresses.
-Please refer to Any Other Remarks below.

-(Note: Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, except for the redeployment of teachers from one school to another under the same school sponsoring body.) (updated on 1 September 2019)

-- (a) Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 6 level in a secondary school; and (updated on 1 April 2013) - (b) Coordinating pastoral care and extra-curricular activities and attending to special needs of students in junior forms.

-Principal of a primary school with 24 or more classes.

-- (a) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. - (b) Performing duties of special responsibility in the capacity of deputy head of a special school operating a secondary section.
+Appointment Requirements : (a) Promotion Promotion rank for Senior Assistant Masters/ Mistresses.
+Please refer to Any Other Remarks below. (b) Direct Appointment N.A.
+(Note : Starting from the 2019/20 school year, teachers cannot be directly appointed to fill a non-graduate post at the promotion rank, except for the redeployment of teachers from one school to another under the same school sponsoring body.) (updated on 1 September 2019) Type of Work : Secondary Schools (a) Class teaching of academic subjects up to Secondary 5 level and/or of cultural/technical/practical subjects up to Secondary 6 level in a secondary school; and (updated on 1 April 2013) (b) Coordinating pastoral care and extra-curricular activities and attending to special needs of students in junior forms.
+Primary Schools Principal of a primary school with 24 or more classes.
+Special Schools (a) Coordinating pastoral care and extra curricular activities and attending to special needs of students in junior forms in addition to teaching duties in the secondary section of a special school. (b) Performing duties of special responsibility in the capacity of deputy head of a special school operating Promotion Prospects: a secondary section.
+N.A.